2008 Green Bay Packers season: Week 6

 The Packers drive continued into the 4th with a nice pass to Donald Driver for a gain of 8 on 3rd and 5 to the Seattle 22-yard line.
 Grant rushed for 7 yards on first down and 1-yard on 3rd setting up a 10-yard pass to Jordy Nelson to the Seattle 4-yard line.
 After a no huddle two-yard gain by Ryan Grant, Rodgers dropped back to pass on 2nd down and tossed to ball to FB John Kuhn who caught the ball on his knees for the touchdown.
 The Packers extended their lead to 24–10.
 With Seattle in a 14-point hole with 11:23 left in the game, Charlie Frye dropped back to pass on the 3rd play of the drive at Seattle's 33-yard line.
 Charles Woodson who was covering a wide receiver up the sideline let his receiver go and stepped in front of the crossing TE John Carlson for his 4th interception of the season.
 The Packers ran the ball for no gain and Rodgers was sacked on 2nd down.
-3rd down was a completed to recently activated practice squad running back DeShawn Wynn for 7 yards but he couldn't reach the 1st down marker.
+3rd down was a completed to running back DeShawn Wynn for 7 yards but he couldn't reach the 1st down marker.
 Mason Crosby then kicked a 51-yard field goal to increase the Packers lead to 27–10 with 8:41 in the game remaining.
 On the next drive Charlie Frye trying to lead an improbable comeback threw deep to Koren Robinson streaking down the left sideline.
 The ball was slightly under thrown and CB Tramon Williams intercepted the ball at the Packers 9-yard line.
 Tramon returned the ball to the Packers 24-yard line for 15 yards.
 With the Packers trying to run out the rest of the clock, Ryan Grant rushed the ball twice for −1 on 1st down and 3 yards 2nd down.
 Rodgers pass to Ruvell Martin was incomplete on 3rd down and the Packers punted.
 With 5:15 left in the game, The Seahawks managed to move the ball effectively against the Packers prevent style defense and managed to score their second touchdown of the day at 3:17 with a Charlie Frye 5-yard pass to WR Keary Colbert to narrow the Packers lead to 27–17.
 The Seahawks down by 10 with 3:14 left in the game attempted an onside kick which was recovered by CB Jarrett Bush at the Seattle 43-yard line.
 Ryan Grant secured the victory with a 5-yard gain on 3rd and 4.
 Ryan Grant ran the ball for a 6-yard gain on first down and Rodgers finished the game with two kneel-downs to run out the clock.